Why is Jackie Chan, Pierce Brosnan action movie The Foreigner so hard on its female characters?

 The terrorists kill bystanders to get what they want.
 The politicians aren’t any better.
 Hennessy (Pierce Brosnan) is himself also a terrorist.
 Later, we’ll see the police use similar tactics as well.

 See also the John Wick franchise.
 Wick just wants to mourn his wife and pet his dog but is forced back into the killing game.
-His story also mirrors The Equalizer’s Robert McCall (minus the dog).
+Quan / Wick also mirror The Equalizer’s Robert McCall.

 Hero assassins, as opposed to plain-dealing sociopaths, need this kind of grounding.
 Otherwise, why should the viewer care about them?
 We’re given the sense that these people want desperately to live like us but circumstances won’t let them.